- Every child is a unique individual who is constantly learning and can be resilient, capable, confident and self-assured.

 Working with Parents

 We believe that working closely with parents is vital in order to keep a rounded picture of each child’s development.
-Parents are encouraged to look at their child’s Learning Journey and will be given the opportunity to come in to discuss their child’s development.
-Parents are welcome at any time to share information and discuss their child’s development.
+Parents are encouraged to look at their child’s Learning Journey and online journal on Seesaw and will be given the opportunity to come in to discuss their child’s development.

-At the start of the year each child is assigned a key person, generally the class teacher of teaching assistant.
+At the start of the year, each child is assigned a key person, generally the class teacher or teaching assistant.
 Their role is to help ensure that every child’s care is tailored to meet their individual needs.
-They help each child to become familiar with the setting, offer a settled relationship for the child and build a relationship with parents .
-We do have a Home School Liaison Book in place where information can be exchanged on a daily basis.
+They help each child to become familiar with the setting, offer a settled relationship for the child and build a relationship with parents.
+We have a Home School Liaison Book in place where information can be exchanged on a daily basis.

 Transition to Key Stage 1